AchoArnold/discount-for-student-dev/README.md

 # discount-for-student-dev
-This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers ho happen to be students.
+This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who happen to be students.
 This list is greatly inspired by the [free-for-dev list](https://github.com/ripienaar/free-for-dev)

 You can help by sending Pull Requests to add more services.
 Once I have a good set of links in this README file, I'll look into a better layout for the information and links (help with that is appreciated too).